State-by-State Childcare Tax Credit Guide

 Official site: Kentucky Department of Revenue

-Look for family-focused credits in the individual income tax documentation.
-It can help to review our credit benefits overview before diving into Kentucky’s terms.
+Look for family-focused credits or dependent care references in Kentucky’s individual income tax documentation.
+It can help to review our credit benefits overview first so you have a strong sense of the federal benefit before evaluating whether Kentucky adds a separate state layer.

 Louisiana